Learn the science behind:

 How do they become so delicate and crispy?
 The best way to understand is by making some of them yourselves!

 - Drying papadums makes them shelf stable

 - How to cook your papadums

 Papadums are very thin, very crispy snacks.
 They are their own category of foods, in English probably best described as wafers, or crackers.

 Papadums are often made from milled legumes, such as lentils or chickpeas.
 But, depending on the region in India they’re from, they can also be made from potatoes, or rice and tapioca flours.
 Plain versions exist, but they often contain spices – most commonly cumin and chili – and salt.

-India is a huge country, with a lot of different cuisines and languages and as a result, even though papadums show up in most areas, in slightly different ways, they can be called differently.
-Depending on the region, people might also call them pappadam, appalam or papad.
+India is a huge country, with a lot of different cuisines and languages.
+Papadums are part of the local cuisine in many different regions.
+There are subtle differences between papadums from different regions.
+Depending on the region, people may call them papadum, pappadam, appalam, or papad.

 For simplicity, we’ll stick with the name papadums.

 Making papadums consists of two main processes.